by Matthew Webb

 For maximum clarity, here are the words of the NCAA itself as it relates to hosting rights and placing teams into the bracket:

-And that is how 12 teams will earn their way into the 2017 NCAA tournament field.
-As always, we will closely follow the selection process from now until Selection Sunday and Announcement Monday with four exclusive Bracketology columns, as well as our traditional "Tournament Selections Explained" piece.
-Stay tuned, as it's sure to prove a wild ride, and it will all kick off on Tuesday, February 14 with the announcement of the first official regional rankings and the first edition of Bracketology which will follow shortly after.
+And that is how 12 teams will earn their way into the 2018 NCAA tournament field.
+As always, we will closely follow the selection process from now until Selection Sunday and Announcement Monday with four exclusive Bracketology columns, as well as our annual Selection Monday "Tournament Selections Explained" piece that will assuredly infuriate everyone as usual.
+So stay tuned, as it's sure to prove a wild ride, and it will all kick off on Tuesday, February 13 with the announcement of the first official regional rankings and the first edition of Men's Bracketology which will follow shortly after.

-In the meantime, here's some leisure reading: 2016-17 Men's Ice Hockey Pre-Championship Manual
+In the meantime, always a good read: 2017-18 Men's Ice Hockey Pre-Championship Manual